PSJorgensen/real-world-economics/real-world-economics-outline.md

 20–49.
 doi:[10.1080/09535314.2013.769938](http://dx.doi.org/10.1080/09535314.2013.769938).

+Lischinsky, Alon, and Annika Egan Sjölander.
+2014.
+“Talking Green in the Public Sphere.” *Nordicom Review* 35: 125–39.

 Liu, Jianguo, Shuxin Li, Zhiyun Ouyang, Christine Tam, and Xiaodong Chen.
 2008.
 “Ecological and socioeconomic effects of China’s policies for ecosystem services.” *Proceedings of the National Academy of Sciences of the United States of America* 105 (28): 9477–82. doi:[10.1073/pnas.0706436105](http://dx.doi.org/10.1073/pnas.0706436105).

+Livermore, Michael a, and Richard L Revesz.
+2012.
+“Regulatory Review, Capture, and Agency Inaction.” *NEW YORK UNIVERSITY SCHOOL OF LAW* 101 (1337): 1337–98.

 Marques, Alexandra, João Rodrigues, Manfred Lenzen, and Tiago Domingos.
 2012.
 “Income-based environmental responsibility.” *Ecological